The Oil and Gas Law Review: Austria

 Legal and regulatory framework

-Due to its size and administrative structure, Austrian energy legislation is fairly comprehensive with one central act regulating oil and gas exploration and production as well as general mining activities on the federal state level, with the enactment of certain minor pieces of legislation being delegated the relevant ministry or to the state governments.
+Due to its size and administrative structure, Austrian energy legislation is fairly comprehensive with one central act regulating oil and gas exploration and production as well as general mining activities on the federal state level, with the enactment of certain minor pieces of legislation being delegated to the relevant ministry or to the state governments.

 The administrative role is again very centralised, with Section VI of the Federal Ministry for Sustainability and Tourism (the Ministry) responsible for the performance of a great deal of administrative duties in the upstream sector.

-Given the greater development and importance of the mid- and downstream sectors in Austria, a greater amount of legislation has been enacted and further administrative bodies are involved in these sectors in comparison to the upstream sector.
+Given the greater development and importance of the mid- and downstream sectors in Austria, a greater amount of legislation has been enacted and further administrative bodies are involved in these sectors in comparison with the upstream sector.

 i Domestic oil and gas legislation